 While it’s unlikely that APRA will clamp down on bank lending at this stage, until interest rates rise, buying blue-chip property is still a very appealing proposition.

-If you’re thinking of buying – buy sooner rather than later.
+If you’re expats in UK, USA, Hong Kong, Singapore or other regions and thinking of buying – buy sooner rather than later.
 The longer you wait, the more you’ll pay.
 Just don’t buy into all the media headlines when you’re making your buying decisions.